snazrul1/DUSD_Python/README.md

   - Git clone this repository!

 Try your best to install the above and we can help during the first day with installation.

+##Announcements
+  - Dont forget your laptops
+  - Show up on time